NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Desna - Minor Curse.md

-**Minor Curse** You always seem to lose your way or have strange mishaps on the road that delay your travel.
+You always seem to lose your way or have strange mishaps on the road that delay your travel.

 You (and thus any group that travels with you) travel at only 3/4 normal exploration Speed, before taking into account the terrain and other features that might slow you down further.